EyalShechtman/InfoBH-Group-1-/README.md

       )
     ),

-    tabPanel("Income", plotOutput("income"), textOutput("incomeText"), sidebarLayout
+    tabPanel("Income",
-             (sidebarPanel
-               (sliderInput(inputId = "income", label = "Select the range of years", value = c(0,74561),min = 0, max = 74561)),

-               tabPanel(“GDP”,
              sidebarLayout(
                sidebarPanel(
+                 h3("Income"), p("This page will explore whether there is a correlation between the",strong("Average Income"), "of a certain state and its amount of COVID-19", strong("Tests and Infections.")), p("You will be able to choose which variable you want to compare to average Income below."), sliderInput(
+                   inputId = "income", label = "Select the range of Average income", value = c(0,74561),min = 0, max = 74561)),
+               selectInput('yvar', 'Y variable', c("Tested", "Infected"))),
+             mainPanel(
+               plotOutput("income"), textOutput("incomeText")
+             )
+    ),

+               tabPanel("GDP",
+                         sidebarLayout(
+                           sidebarPanel(
-                             h5("On this page we will be exploring the effect GDP per capita and average income had on the number of deaths from COVID-19.
+                             h3("GDP"),h5("On this page we will be exploring the effect GDP per capita and average income had on the number of deaths from COVID-19.
 It will answer questions regarding the number of deaths in each state, the income and GDP for those states in correspondence with the number of deaths, and how GDP or Income may have influenced more or less deaths in each state.
 On the Y-Axis of this chart we see each state, depending on the number chosen from the slider, and on the X-axis we see the number of deaths in each state.
 The legend on the graph will depend on whether GDP or Income has been selected.
 It will rank the highest (red) to lowest (blue) and color the states according to there Income and GDP rate."), br(),
                              selectInput("xvar", "Select variable for x-axis:",
                                          choices = c("GDP", "Income"), selected = "Income"),